How to treat shock after an accident.

 What is the treatment for shock?

-If you suspect someone is suffering from shock, you should do the
+If you suspect someone is suffering from shock, you should do the following:

 Conclusion

-condition.
-Recognising the symptoms and acting quickly to get further help is
+Shock is always brought on by an underlying problem or condition.
+Recognising the symptoms and acting quickly to get further help is vitally important if you suspect shock.

 We provide more in-depth information and training regarding shock on our First Aid for Sport & Exercise (FASE 1) course (link to FASE 1).
 We also offer further online content at www.lubasonline.com